OmidArdestani/Service-Oriented-API-Interface/README.md

 ---

-This schema demonstrates the decentralized, peer-to-peer nature of the architecture, showing only the nodes, their communication links, and that each service provider can offer multiple services within a local network.
+This schema demonstrates the decentralized, peer-to-peer nature of the architecture, showing that each client maintains its own service repository, which stores information about available service providers and their services within a local network.